 Option 1 – Preferred: Use the TST Statistical Approach

-Under this option, dischargers would be required to use the TST approach to analyze aquatic toxicity test data to determine whether ambient receiving water meets the numeric water quality objectives and whether discharger effluent complies with applicable permit terms.
+Under this option, dischargers would be required to use the TST approach to analyze aquatic toxicity test data to determine whether ambient water meets the numeric water quality objectives and whether discharger effluent complies with applicable permit terms.
 This option would work in conjunction with Option 1 of Issue A, for establishing chronic and acute toxicity water quality objectives and Option 1 of Issue F, for establishing numeric water quality based effluent limitations.
 To provide an improvement for the hypotheses testing based approach, the U.S. EPA developed the Test of Significant Toxicity (TST) approach to evaluate the biological data generated from toxicity tests.
 The TST statistical approach is based on a type of hypothesis testing referred to as bioequivalence testing.
-Bioequivalence is a statistical approach that has been used in evaluating clinical trials of pharmaceutical products (Anderson and Hauck 1983) and by the Food and Drug Administration (Hatch 1996; Aras 2001; Streiner 2003) and EPA programs (U.S. EPA 1988, 1989) and to evaluate effects of pesticides in experimental ponds (Stunkard 1990).
+Bioequivalence is a statistical approach that has been used in evaluating clinical trials of pharmaceutical products (Anderson and Hauck 1983) and by the Food and Drug Administration (Hatch 1996; Aras 2001; Streiner 2003) and U.S. EPA programs (U.S. EPA 1988, 1989) and to evaluate effects of pesticides in experimental ponds (Stunkard 1990).

 The TST approach is not a change to the WET test methods themselves, and laboratories would continue to use current U.S. EPA test methods when using the TST approach.
-The TST should not be confused with a toxicity test method as further elaborated in Section 2.2.6 of the Staff Report.
-The TST approach works to improve traditional hypothesis tests as it provides a more streamlined statistical approach, while increasing the incentive for dischargers to generate higher quality test data.
+The TST should not be confused with a toxicity test method as further elaborated in Section 2.6 of the Staff Report.
+The TST provides a more streamlined statistical approach, while increasing the incentive for dischargers to generate higher quality test data.
 The TST approach uses two-concentration data analysis where the instream waste concentration (IWC) is compared to a control concentration, to provide a clear and transparent pass/fail answer to the question, “Is the sample toxic?”
+This requires a yes or no answer, which is determined using a hypothesis test and does not rely on a dose response curve to answer this question.
+U.S. EPA has previously identified that a valid dose response curve is not needed to determine toxicity (U.S. EPA 2002d).

 The TST approach accomplishes the project goals, as stated above, through improvements to traditional hypothesis tests.
 Three critical improvements are 1) the incorporation of regulatory management decisions (RMDs) with sets of individual test method-specific error values, 2) restating the null and alternative hypotheses so that dischargers are required to demonstrate that their effluent is not toxic, and 3) the incorporation of both false positive and false negative error rates, providing high confidence in the outcome for each result.